-I went from a coma to a semi-comatose state over the next 6 months.
-My brother, Bryan, even thought he was very young, had a lot to do with my recovery.
+I went from a coma to a semi-comatose state over the next six months.
+My brother Bryan, even though he was very young, had a lot to do with my recovery.
 He played with me all the time.
 When I started moving, I would lie on the floor and mom would put me on my side so I would roll over.
 That is how I learned to roll.
 Then Bryan would run past me and I would lift up my legs and catch him and flip him on his face.
-Sometimes he would cry but I thought it was funny because I could get away with it.
+Sometimes he would cry, but I thought it was funny because I could get away with it.

 When I was 18 months old Mom and Dad took me to Philadelphia to The Institutes for the Achievement of Human Potential.
 It was a place where they showed us how to do a home program where they would reprogram my brain.

 It was crazy, every hour we had people in and out of our house volunteering to help me.
 I was surrounded by love.
-They would have 3 people, one on each side and one at my head, putting me through motions like I was crawling.
-I would scream and cry but they didn’t stop, Mom would sing louder than I could cry.
-We would do that for 5 minutes, 18 times a day.
-Then every 5 minutes a beeper would go off and they would put a mask on my face for one minute for me to breathe into.
-In between all that they would flash word cards and cards with pictures and stuff, bang pot and pans to scare me to death, hot packs and cold packs, and make me try to crawl down a slide.
+They would have three people, one on each side and one at my head, putting me through motions like I was crawling.
+I would scream and cry but they didn’t stop.
+Mom would sing louder than I could cry.
+We would do that for five minutes, 18 times a day.
+Then every five minutes a beeper would go off and they would put a mask on my face for one minute for me to breathe into.
+In between all that they would flash word and picture cards, bang pots and pans to scare me to death, use hot and cold packs, and make me try to crawl down a slide.

 So, now you know why I am so crazy and wild.
 Mom and Dad would take shifts staying up with me when I was on this respiratory patterning machine.
 It would squeeze me to a beat, so my brain would learn how to breathe properly again.
-They did this crazy program for almost 2 years until they got divorced.
-They knew the program might ruin their marriage but they did it for me, I love them for it.
-My dad left us and moved back to Florida, I don’t know why.
+They did this crazy program for almost two years until they got divorced.
+They knew the program might ruin their marriage, but they did it for me and I love them for it.
+My dad left us and moved back to Florida.
+I don’t know why.
 A friend of ours that volunteered for me was going through a divorce too.
 Lisa and Justin moved in to help pay the bills.
-I was 3, Bryan was 2, and Justin was 2.
+I was three and Bryan and Justin were two.
 Our moms would let us have a lot of fun.
 They would cover the table and floor with paper and let us go crazy with finger paints.
 We made forts out of blankets and chairs and everything else in the house.

 My mom and I did a lot together.
 We traveled all over the world looking for help.
 I had hippo therapy, chiropractic, reflexology, essential oils, cranial sacral therapy, hyperbaric oxygen treatments, nitroglycerin therapy, biofeedback, OT, PT, and speech therapy.

-We moved back to Iowa and I had reached a plateau for about 6 years and then we found a new therapy in Poland that changed my life.
-We went to Poland 9 times.
-Each time I would gain 6-12 months of progress in the 4 week program.
+We moved back to Iowa and I had reached a plateau for about six years and then we found a new therapy in Poland that changed my life.
+We went to Poland nine times.
+Each time I would gain 6-12 months of progress in the four week program.
 It was amazing and I would cry when we left because it was the only place that was helping me get better.
 We had finally found hope.

 The only problem was it would take us hours to travel there and it could cost a lot of money.
-I couldn’t understand why we would have to travel clear to Poland to find help.
+I didn’t understand why we had to travel clear to Poland to find help.
 The physical therapy I did there was hard work but my mom bought me presents as rewards for working hard.
 I wish I would have had this treatment when I was little because I don’t think I would have ever been in a wheelchair.

 So, that’s my story and that’s the NAPA story.
-That’s why my mom use to travel around the US sharing Euromed’s information and now co-owner of NAPA.
-That’s why Trish went to Poland and Russia to learn about this therapy so she could share it with everyone.
+That’s why my mom travels around the U.S. sharing Euromed’s information and now she’s the CEO and Founder of NAPA.
+She sends therapists around the world to be trained in the best therapies you can find.
+My brother Bryan joined the team now and he makes sure everyone knows about NAPA so we can help more kids.
+He is an owner too.
 Soon NAPA will be a non-profit so NAPA can help children all around the world.
 I love NAPA and can’t wait to go back because every time I go I get better and stronger.
 If you have a child you need to try NAPA.